bioinformatics-centre/kaiju/README.md

 After `makeDB.sh` is finished, only the files `kaiju_db.fmi`, `nodes.dmp`,
 and `names.dmp` are needed to run Kaiju.
-The remaining files and the `genomes` folder containing the downloaded genomes can be deleted.
+The remaining files and the `genomes` directory containing the downloaded genomes can be deleted.

 ###2.
 Non-redundant protein database
-The second option is to use the complete non-redundant protein database (NR) that is used by NCBI BLAST by setting the option `-n` for `makeDB.sh`.
+The second option is to use the complete non-redundant protein database (NR) that is used by NCBI BLAST by using the option `-n` for `makeDB.sh`.
 This database contains all available protein sequences, including those from not completely assembled genomes.  `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and convert it into a database by excluding all proteins